-In 2017, at the request of the Attorney General, the State Legislature passed a bill creating the Attorney General's Office of MIlitary and Veteran Legal Assistance.
+In 2017, at the request of the Attorney General, the State Legislature passed a bill creating the Attorney General's Office of Military and Veteran Legal Assistance.
 The office was created for the purpose of promoting and facilitating civil legal assitance programs, pro bono services, and self-help services for military service members, veterans, and their families.
-Under the bill, the office has the authority to recruit and train volunteer attorneys, identify programs that provide civil legal assitance, and maintain a list of resources focusing on military service members and veterans.
+Under the bill, the office has the authority to recruit and train volunteer attorneys, identify programs that provide civil legal assistance, and maintain a list of resources focusing on military service members and veterans.

-In , below you will find the following:
+As part of these ongoing efforts, below you will find the following:

 - A list of legal service providers and programs focusing on helping current and former military service members;

 - A list of legal information resources; and

 - More information about volunteer opportunties to help Washington's miltiary service members and veterans.